 This website was created as a personal project by Luke Mastin.
 He has no official training in philosophy and this site is intended as an entry level resource by a laymen for the layman.
-His professional website (as a web-designer) is at www.lukemastin.com, and he can be contacted by email at email@example.com if you have any comments, questions or complaints about the website and its content.
+His professional website (as a web-designer) is at www.lukemastin.com.
+To contact the current webmaster, please direct your questions or comments here (Luke no longer operates the site).

 What sources were used for the website?